Plagiarism

 To avoid plagiarism, you should:

-• only include other people’s ideas within your work when they support your argument or to prove a point.
+• only include other people’s ideas within your work when they support your argument or to prove a point/ theory.

-• if you use quotations, paraphrases, statistics, tables, figures, data, diagrams or images, you must reference them
+• reference all quotations, paraphrases, statistics, tables, figures, data, diagrams or images that you use.

-• never cut/ copy and paste from the internet
+• never copy and paste from the internet.

-• improve your research skills with our University Library’s resources.
+Improve your research skills using our University Library’s resources.

 If you are being investigated for plagiarism, you can contact Bristol SU Academic Advice for free and impartial advice and support.